hl2guide/better-mpv-config/README.md

 - sets max volume (100%) and default volume (70%)
 - sets subtitle font to `Arial` and sets the color to off-yellow
 - sets the HLS bitrate to maximum
-- sets the default audio language and subtitle language to `en,eng`
+- sets the default video, audio, and subtitle language to `en,eng`
+- uses shaders to improve, upscale and downscale videos
+    - CAS, FSR, KrigBilateral, SSimDownscaler and SSimSuperRes
 - has been tested on Windows 11 only (not tested on Apple or Linux)
 - adds no additional cruft...